SwiftKickMobile/TLLayoutTransitioning/README.md

 The final offset is be specified by setting the `toContentOffset` property.
-The `UICollectionView+TLTransitioning` category provides an API for calculating Minimal, Center, Top, Left, Bottom or Right offset placements relative to one or more index paths.
+The `UICollectionView+TLTransitioning` category provides an API for calculating Minimal, Visible, Center, Top, Left, Bottom or Right offset placements relative to one or more index paths.

 The basic usage is as follows: